Relevant information for competition participants:

 RULES FOR THE OFFICIAL CATEGORIES (Tango De Pista & Stage Tango)

 - “TANGO DE PISTA”: open to both amateur and professional dancers.
 Residence restrictions apply.
 This category is bound by the rules and regulations of Tango Buenos Aires Festival and Dance World Cup.
-This competition category will be developed in 3 stages: a) Qualifying Rounds, b) Semifinal, c) Final, – from Thursday April 17 to Sunday April 20, 2025.
+This competition category will be developed in 3 stages: a) Qualifying Rounds, b) Semifinal, c) Final, – from Thursday May 21 to Sunday May 24, 2026.

 - “STAGE TANGO”: open to both amateur and professional dancers.
 Residence restrictions apply.
 This category is bound by the rules and regulations of Tango Buenos Aires Festival and Dance World Cup.
-This competition category will be developed in 3 stages: a) Qualifying Rounds, b) Semifinal, c) Final, -from Thursday April 17 to Sunday April 20, 2025.
+This competition category will be developed in 3 stages: a) Qualifying Rounds, b) Semifinal, c) Final, – from Thursday May 21 to Sunday May 24, 2026.

 RULES TANGO INTERNATIONAL PRELIMINARY